Adverse Childhood Experiences (ACEs) are stressful events occurring in childhood including

 - have health-harming behaviours (high-risk drinking, smoking, drug use).

-When children are exposed to adverse and stressful experiences, it can have long-lasting impact on their ability to think, interact with others and on their learning.
+When children are exposed to adverse and stressful experiences, it can have a long-lasting impact on their ability to think, interact with others and on their learning.

 ACEs should not be seen as someone’s destiny.
 There is much that can be done to offer hope and build resilience in children, young people and adults who have experienced adversity in early life.